Chernobyl no-go zone targeted as Russia invades Ukraine | Headlines

 It was among the most worrying developments on an already shocking day, as Russia invaded Ukraine on Thursday: warfare at the Chernobyl nuclear plant, where radioactivity is still leaking from history's worst nuclear disaster 36 years ago.

+An official familiar with current assessments said Russian shelling hit a radioactive waste repository at Chernobyl, and an increase in radiation levels was reported.
+The increase could not be immediately corroborated.

-A senior American intelligence official said the U.S. believes Russian forces at Chernobyl were aiming to push to Kyiv, about 130 kilometers (80 miles) south of the plant, to try to link with other Russian forces throughout Ukraine.
+A senior American intelligence official said the US believes Russian forces at Chernobyl were aiming to push to Kyiv, about 130 kilometres (80 miles) south of the plant, to try to link with other Russian forces throughout Ukraine.
 The officials were not authorised to be publicly named discussing the sensitive matter.

 The Chernobyl Exclusion Zone, a 2,600-square-kilometer (1,000-square-mile) zone of forest surrounding the shuttered plant, lies between the Belarus-Ukraine border and the Ukrainian capital.